Uzzx1110/Uzzx1110/README.md

-- 👋 Hi, I’m @Uzzx1110
+- 👋 Hi, I’m Uzma
-- 👀 I’m interested in Data Analysing
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me: uzmapatil1110@gmail.com
+- 📫 Reach me at uzmapatil1110@gmail.com

 <!---
 Uzzx1110/Uzzx1110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.